MichaelCurrin/netflix-assistant/README.md

 [ReelGood](https://reelgood.com) is a site which provides listing of TV shows and movies across many online services, including [Netflix](netflix.com/).

-ReelGood has a great GUI on their website which is easy to navigate and they also use an API as part of this.
+ReelGood has a great GUI on their website which is easy to navigate for searching and filtering.
+They also use an API as part of this.
 I wanted to build my own show guide reports and recommendations list, so I pull data from their API with client-side JS and render it on a website.

 So far it just represents one page of results as text and images using templating - there is no fancy reporting or filtering.